 function to adjust accuracy, this may be tedious for larger spreadsheets.

-The recommended option is to use Python’s builtin decimal module.
+may not be the best choice.
+Consider using Python’s builtin decimal module.
 When creating decimals from given numbers, do not forget to provide them as strings.

 Decimal(3.2) # 3.20000000000000017763568394002504646778106689453125